-Overview of the French Healthcare System
+Overview of the France Healthcare System

-The France healthcare system is the world’s best, according to the World Health Organization.
+The French healthcare system is the world’s best, according to the World Health Organization.
 By all measurements, from the ratio of doctors to patients to the length of wait times, France consistently delivers strong results.

 Costs of the French Healthcare System